noahtigner/validate-env-vars/README.md

 </div>

 <p align="center">
-    A lightweight utility to check an .env file for the presence and validity of environment variables, as specified via a template file or the command line
+    A lightweight utility to check the presence and validity of environment variables, as specified by a Zod schema
 </p>

-## Installation
+# Installation

 Using npm: